stfc/PSyclone/doc/user_guide/psy_data.rst

 -----------------

 This transformation can be used for both LFRic and GOcean APIs.
 It will test all input and output parameters of a kernel to make sure they are within a user-specified range.
-Additionally, it will also very that floating point values are not ``NaN`` or infinite.
+Additionally, it will also verify that floating point values are not ``NaN`` or infinite.

 At runtime, environment variables must be specified to indicate which variables are within what expected range, and optionally also at which location.